April 28, 2010

 4 medium potatoes, peeled and cut into cubes

-2 Tbsp all-purpose seasoning (I used Simply Organic)
+2 tablespoons all-purpose seasoning (I used Simply Organic)

 Dash of rubbed sage powder